peroyhav/documentation/Installing_Arch.md

           ```

     1.  ### Partition the disk
-        We will create 2 partitions in this guide, where the first is teh EFI partition, and the second is the encrypted btrfs partition where the remainding files are stored
+        We will create 2 partitions in this guide, where the first is the EFI partition, and the second is the encrypted btrfs partition where the remaining files are stored
         > Example partition layout
         >  ```fdisk
         >  Id  Size              Type              Filesystem